McKean-Vlasov Stochastic Partial Differential Equations: Existence, Uniqueness and Propagation of Chaos: Weak and strong solutions

 \subsection{Strong solutions}

-In this subsection, we intend to show the pathwise uniqueness of solutions to (\ref{eqSPDE}), which combining with Theorem \ref{th1} and the modified Yamada-Watanabe theorem implies the existence and uniqueness of (probabilistically) strong solutions.
+In this subsection, we intend to show the pathwise uniqueness of solutions to (\ref{eqSPDE}), which combining with Theorem \ref{th1} and the modified Yamada-Watanabe theorem implies the existence and uniqueness of strong and weak solutions.

 Recall that are the spaces defined as in Subsection \ref{weaksolution}.
 In order to investigate (probabilistically) strong solutions to (\ref{eqSPDE}), we consider the following Gelfand triple

 Note that $\mathbb{X}\subset {\mathbb{V}}$ is continuous and dense, we have